Can I patent my invention?

 Because nearly all inventions are a combination of existing elements and technology, the nonobviousness determination plays an important role in the prosecution of nearly every patent application.

-35 USC § 112(a): The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same, and shall set forth the best mode contemplated by the inventor of carrying out his invention.
+35 USC § 112(a) — The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same, and shall set forth the best mode contemplated by the inventor or joint inventor of carrying out the invention.

 Under section 112, a patent application will only be allowed to issue as a patent if the written disclosure is enabling.
 In order to be an enabling disclosure, the patent application must teach one skilled in the art how to make and/or use the full scope of the claimed invention without “undue experimentation.”
 Undue experimentation is determined by evaluating all of the relevant factors, including; the breadth of the claims; the nature of the invention; the state of the prior art; the level of one of ordinary skill; the level of predictability in the art; the amount of direction provided by the inventor; the existence of working examples; and the quantity of experimentation needed to make or use the invention based on the content of the disclosure.
 MPEP 2164.01(a).
 In general terms, the patent application itself must disclose enough details and specifics that someone else in the industry will be able to use your disclosure to copy your invention.